Xaldew/sony-camera-server/README.md

 JPEG frames to the client.
 Thus, I haven't put any effort into implementing any support for that.

+The 'continuous shooting mode' is currently not implemented.

 Currently, the raw API will not properly find most parameter candidates if the camera is started in "Contents Transfer" mode.
 This appears to be a limitation in the cameras themselves, as the API does not mention anything regarding this.